thr-consulting/imperium/docs/docs/14-Layout/04-Data.md

 	};
 	state: State;
 	active: boolean;
+	permissions: PermissionResults;
+	id?: string;

 	// Page data has an additional field:
 	params: RouteParameters;
 }
 ```

+The data object is built in a certain order:
+1. The user id is added.
+2. The previous permissions are retrieved from Redux state.
+3. The state selector hooks are executed.
+4. The route location is retrieved.
+5. The route location is split into its object fields.
+6. Active is determined loc, route, state, id, and previous permissions.
+7. Permissions are determined from previous permissions, location, active, route, and id.
+8. Permissions are merged and the entire data object is built.

 ### loc
 A location object matching the current React Router location.
 It's defined somewhat like the following.
 See React Router for more information.